kyawaiiv/Nyanbar/README.md

 If you prefer the bar to be at the bottom of the screen, change the 'topbar' variable to FALSE in nyanbar-settings.h and use `bottom_padding` instead of `top_padding` in your bspwm config file.

-**Important:** The Arch Linux icon needs to be manually copied to _/usr/share/icons/NyanBar/_.
-The path is hardcoded right now but will be able to be changed eventually.
+**Important:** The icons needs to be manually copied to _/usr/share/icons/NyanBar/_.
+The path is hardcoded and probably won't change.

+**Themes:**

+I have added basic theme support.
+Themes are selected by changing the 'theme' variable in nyanbar-settings.h to the theme's filename.
+Available themes need to be manually copied to _$HOME/.nyanbar/themes_.

 **Fonts:**